 From the Editor

-Bridges: A Student Research Journal continues to showcase undergraduate scholarship produced at
+Bridges: A Student Research Journal continues to showcase undergraduate research produced at

-based on original research conducted by CCU students under the tutelage of faculty advisers from
+original research and creative thinking conducted by CCU students under the mentorship of

 The students whose work is featured here are exceptional: they investigated compelling research